tkglaser/tkglaser.github.io/_posts/2012-02-01-google-recaptcha-in-aspnet-mvc-3-using.md

+---
+layout: post
+title:  "Google reCAPTCHA in ASP.NET MVC 3 using the Razor engine"
+date:   2012-02-01
+permalink: /google-recaptcha-in-aspnet-mvc-3-using/
+---
-﻿After my last post I found that OpenCaptcha.com can be unreliable which leads to the captcha image not being displayed.
+After my last post I found that OpenCaptcha.com can be unreliable which leads to the captcha image not being displayed.

 So I started looking at Google's reCAPTCHA.
 Unlike OpenCaptcha, it needs a local library but in exchange for that you get a really slick looking captcha.